-Redwood Complex Fire (2017)
+Redwood Fire (2017)

-The Redwood Complex Fire, which started on October 8, 2017, was the result of two fires merging, the Potter Valley and Redwood Valley fires.
-The Potter Valley fire started at approximately 10:35 p.m. in northwest Mendocino County and joined a second fire that ignited at approximately 1:30 a.m. on October 9.
+The Redwood Fire, which was discovered at 1:30 p.m.
+October 9, 2017, was initially thought to be the result of two fires merging, the Potter Valley and Redwood Valley fires.
+It was later determined that Redwood Fire was a spot fire from the Potter Valley Fire which started at approximately 10:35 p.m. on October 8th in northwest Mendocino County.
 Because of the steep terrain, fuel moistures, and northwest winds, the fire blazed for 21 days and was not fully contained until October 28, 2017.
-The fires burned 36,500 acres, destroyed 545 structures, and resulted in 9 fatalities and the evacuation of nearly 8000 people.
+The fire burned 36,500 acres, destroyed 545 structures, and resulted in 9 fatalities and the evacuation of nearly 8000 people.